FanPoints/server-js/docs/configuration.md

 ## Configuration for Partners

-You can specify the partner you want to manage by using the following code:
+You can specify the partner you want to manage by using the following snippet:

 ```typescript
 import { createClient } from '@fanpoints/client-js';